-A blood transfusion is when you receive blood via an intravenous (IV) line.
+When you get a blood transfusion, you receive blood via an intravenous (IV) line.
 Blood transfusions are sometimes necessary after an injury or surgery causes a high amount of blood loss.
 Some people need regular transfusions due to medical conditions such as hemophilia or cancer.
 This is called transfusion therapy.
-In some cases, a permanent IV can be put in place.

-Prior to any blood transfusion, laboratory tests must ensure that donor blood is compatible with the patient’s.
+Prior to any blood transfusion, laboratory tests must ensure that donor blood is compatible with yours.
 Transfusion therapy can take place in a hospital or outpatient transfusion center.

 Donated blood is thoroughly screened for infectious agents and other factors that may put you at risk.
 Although serious complications can happen, the procedure is considered safe.